dfinity/interface-spec/spec/index.md

 -   `arg` (`blob`): Argument to pass to the canister method

-The HTTP response to this request has an empty body and HTTP status 202, or a HTTP error (4xx or 5xx).
-Paranoid agents should not trust this response, and use [`read_state`](#http-read-state) to determine the status of the call.
+The HTTP response to this request can have the following responses:

+-   202 HTTP status with empty body.
+Implying the request was accepted by the IC for further processing.
+Users should use [`read_state`](#http-read-state) to determine the status of the call.

+-   200 HTTP status with non-empty body.
+Implying an execution pre-processing error occurred.
+The body of the response contains more information about the IC specific error encountered.
+The body is a CBOR map with the following fields:

+    -   `reject_code` (`nat`): The reject code (see [Reject codes](#reject-codes)).

+    -   `reject_message` (`text`): a textual diagnostic message.

+    -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

+-   4xx HTTP status for client errors (e.g. malformed request).
+Except for 429 HTTP status, retrying the request will likely have the same outcome.

+-   5xx HTTP status when the server has encountered an error or is otherwise incapable of performing the request.
+The request might succeed if retried at a later time.

 This request type can *also* be used to call a query method.
 A user may choose to go this way, instead of via the faster and cheaper [Request: Query call](#http-query) below, if they want to get a *certified* response.
+Note that the canister state will not be changed by sending a call request type for a query method.

 :::note